 - Download BlinkFeed Port version 17 to your device, or download on PC and transfer it to your device: Link

-- Extract the Htc_BlinkFeedv17.zip and you will result with the following files: base.apk, BlinkManager.apk, com.htc.launcher-1.apk, Twitter.apk, Weather.apk, worldclock.apk.
+- Extract the Htc_BlinkFeedv17.zip and you will result in the following files: base.apk, BlinkManager.apk, com.htc.launcher-1.apk, Twitter.apk, Weather.apk, worldclock.apk.

 - Now using a file manager, open the location where all these files are present and install them one by one manually.